 Businesses have identifiers that are used to help distinguish their brand in the marketplace.
-Trademarks can be applied to help protect their logos, design elements, font and font style, slogan and other aspects of the marketing of the business.
-By trademarking these elements businesses can stop other competitors from using a similar look to fool customers into doing business with them instead of the original business.
+Trademarks can be applied to help protect their logos, design elements, font and font style, slogan, and other aspects of the marketing of the business.
+Trademarking these elements can stop other businesses from using a similar look to fool customers into doing business with them instead of your business.

-Patents are issued by the Patent and Trademark Office to protect businesses for inventions that they have created.
-To receive a patent for the invention it needs to be new, useful and be different than any existing, similar inventions.
-Patents on new inventions are given for a twenty year time period.
+When employed by a business, patents are issued by the U.S. Patent and Trademark Office to protect an employee's invention or something created by the business owner.
+To receive a patent for an invention, it needs to be new, useful, and different from any similar inventions that already exist.
+Patents on new inventions are given for a 20-year time period.

 - Copyright Law of the United States

 - What Is Copyright?

 - Trademark, Patent, or Copyright?

 - What Developers Need to Know About Copyright Law